t4sk/t4sk.github.io/video-scripts/fallback.md

 - executed when
     - calling a function that does not exist (call video)
     - receiving Ether (NOTE: not executed when calling another payable function) (must be payable)
-        - except coinbase (TODO: explain coinbase)
+        - except coinbase (NOTE: explain coinbase)
 - sent via
     - account (wallet), call (no gas limit)
     - send / transfer (forwards 2300 gas)